-Objective 3.2: Support the development and uptake of STI multipurpose prevention technologies, antimicrobial prophylaxis regimens, and other preventive products and strategies Strategies:
+Objective 3.2: Support the development and uptake of STI microbicides, antimicrobial prophylaxis regimens, and other preventive products and strategies

-- 3.2.1 Develop and leverage academic, public, and private partnerships for the development, approval, and manufacture of multipurpose prevention technologies and other preventive technologies and products. - 3.2.2 Advance research on pre-exposure and post-exposure prophylaxis.
+- 3.2.1 Develop and leverage academic, public, and private partnerships for the development, licensure, and manufacture of microbicides and other preventive technologies and products. - 3.2.2 Advance research on pre-exposure and post-exposure prophylaxis.

-Objective 3.3: Support the development and uptake of innovative STI diagnostic technologies. therapeutic agents, and other interventions for the identification and treatment of STIs, including new and emerging disease threats Strategies:
+Objective 3.3: Support the development and uptake of innovative STI diagnostic technologies, therapeutic agents, and other interventions for the identification and treatment of STIs including new and emerging disease threats

-- Develop new STI treatment options to address antimicrobial resistance, supply chain limitations, 3.3.1 and other barriers. - 3.3.2 Support the development of molecular diagnostic tests to rapidly identify and characterize antimicrobial resistance. - 3.3.3 Advance the development and uptake of point-of-care and self-collected STI diagnostics. - 3.3.4 Develop and leverage academic, public, and private partnerships for the development, approval, and manufacture of new, as well as short supplied and/or high cost existing, STI diagnostic technologies, therapeutic agents, and other interventions.
+- 3.3.1 Develop new STI treatment options to address antimicrobial resistance, supply chain limitations, and other barriers. - 3.3.2 Support the development of diagnostic tests to rapidly identify and characterize antimicrobial resistant isolates. - 3.3.3 Advance the development and uptake of point-of-care and self-collected STI diagnostics. - 3.3.4 Develop and leverage academic, public, and private partnerships for the development, licensure, and manufacture of STI diagnostic technologies, therapeutic agents, and other interventions.

-Objective 3.4: Identify, evaluate, and scale up best practices in STI prevention and treatment, including through translational, implementation, and communication science research Strategies:
+Objective 3.4: Identify, evaluate, and scale up best practices in STI prevention and treatment, including through translational, implementation, and communication science research

-- 3.4.1 Expand implementation of innovative, evidence-based models that increase the quality and convenience of STI testing, care, and treatment, such as telehealth, STI express clinics, pharmacybased services, self-collected testing, mobile field-based units, and expedited partner therapy. - 3.4.2 Develop, assess, and support the scale-up of innovative STI service delivery models in settings such as clinics, pharmacies, schools, mental health programs, substance use disorder programs, retail clinics, and field and community settings. - 3.4.3 Develop policies that facilitate the implementation of innovative and effective STI prevention and treatment models and technologies, including the appropriate use of antibiotics. - 3.4.4 Advance communications and implementation science to raise the visibility of STIs and sexual health, promote uptake of STI vaccines, and scale up novel STI prevention technologies and products.
+- 3.4.1 Expand implementation of innovative, evidence-based models that increase the quality and convenience of STI testing, care, and treatment, such as telehealth, STI express clinics, pharmacy-based services, self-collected testing, and mobile field-based units. - 3.4.2 Develop, assess, and support the scale-up of innovative STI service delivery models in settings such as clinics, pharmacies, schools, mental health programs, substance use disorder programs, retail clinics, and field and community settings. - 3.4.3 Develop policies that facilitate the implementation of innovative and effective STI prevention and treatment models and technologies. - 3.4.4 Advance communications and implementation science to raise the visibility of STIs and sexual health, promote uptake of STI vaccines, and scale up novel STI prevention technologies and products.